 Garlic has so many benefits!
 Garlic has been used in many cultures for thousands of years.
 It has long been considered one the most effective health foods on earth.
 This is especially true when eaten raw.

-My Pa always said he gained most of his wisdom spending time with “old timers” and truthfully, most of his friends were significantly older than he was.
-One thing he taught me was the benefits of raw garlic.
+My Pa always said he gained most of his wisdom by spending time with “old-timers” and truthfully, most of his friends were significantly older than he was.
+One thing he taught me was the health benefits of raw garlic.
 Those bits of wisdom he taught me have been confirmed over the years as I have read numerous books that praise the many benefits of garlic.
 First, you need to know the proper way to use garlic to boost your health.

 How to use garlic

 I start by placing the garlic root side up and pressing gently with the palm of my hand at a slight angle so the individual cloves separate and the outer skin comes off.

 You can peel garlic cloves quickly and easily using a tool like this one.
 Just pop the garlic in and roll it back and forth.
 The peeling comes off and the bulb rolls out.

 Or you can place the garlic on a cutting board and place the wide flat side of a knife over it then smack with your hand, being careful of the blade, then simply remove the layer of skin.
 This is also a great way to crush the garlic just before you let it rest and use it in recipes.
 Crushing before using is important to receive the health benefits of garlic.

 To stimulate the enzyme process that converts the alliin to allicin which will give you the most health benefits, chop or crush and then allow the garlic to rest for about 5-10 minutes before cooking or eating the garlic or even before adding it to other foods.

 Research shows that ingredients with a pH below 3.4 deactivate the enzymes that are most beneficial.
 Many of the anti-cancer benefits are preserved if you will allow the garlic to sit crushed for about 10 minutes before heating during the cooking process.